 In my opinion, fat transfer to the breasts is best suited as a synergistic procedure for other breast surgeries.
 Due to the characteristics of breast tissue, the amount of fat that can be safely transferred in one surgery is limited and as result, multiple surgeries may be required to achieve substantial augmentation with fat alone.
 Large volume breast augmentation with fat transfer alone cannot be consistently achieved and has significant risks.
 You can learn more about those risks from the American Society of Plastic Surgeons.

-What is better: implants or fat transfer?
+Which is better: implants or fat transfer?

 If you are lean, looking to substantially change your breast shape, lift your breasts, or increase your breasts by more than 1 cup size, fat transfer alone is likely not an option for you.
 Breast augmentation using cohesive silicone gel or structured saline-filled implants is a much more popular, predictable, and versatile option for breast enhancement.